-1. Participation (10%)
+1. Participation (15%)

 Class participation is vitally important in a course such as this.
 Each class session we will have readings to discuss, ideas to unpack, and activities to do.
 You are expected to participate in the class discussions and activities in a substantive way, as this not only enriches the class, but also helps ensure that you will get the most out of the sessions.
+Also, participation includes actively listening to your colleagues' responses, presentations, questions while in class (therefore, grading papers while fellow students are giving a presentation is not being an active participant).
+If you must leave early, you will lose participation points.

-2. Reading Responses (15%)
+2. Reading Responses (20%)

 Writing about what you have read is a useful way to synthesize your learning.
 In the reading responses you will respond to the assigned academic readings to discuss the ways in which these readings interest, provoke or stimulate your ideas about literacy development and instruction.
 While these writings do not need to be formal, they should be professional in tone, grammatically accurate, and make use of the readings to motivate the discussion.
 While the response should provide evidence that you did the reading it should not simply be a summary of the readings.
 The response is an opportunity to demonstrate your careful reading of the assigned texts; it is a space to work through and challenge ideas, and it provides an opportunity to make the readings relevant to your own teaching life experiences.
-You will need to complete five (5) reading responses, and you may pick and choose which readings to which you wish to respond.
+You will need to complete five (5) reading responses, and you may pick and choose which course readings to which you wish to respond.
 Responses should be one page, single-spaced and in a legible 12-point font.